epykure/epyk-templates/README.md

 Presentation
 ================================

-This repository is spit in multiple folders
+This repository is split in multiple folders

 Locals
 ---------------
 Those are static report which will generate HTML pages when they are imported.
 Those pages can the be opened in any web browsers.

+Those reports are tutorials in order to explain how to use the components / modules.

 The Javascript external dependencies will not be downloaded an they will be retrieved on the fly by the browser